SaiAshish9/Spring-Zipkin-Sleuth-Services-ServiceRegistry-Log-Tracing-API-Gateway-Hytsrix/README.md

 Distributed logging can be to identify which microservice is getting failed and where the request is traversing.

-For this , we can make use of sleuth and zipkin server , zipkin client.
+For this , we can make use of sleuth and zipkin server , zipkin client at the services.

+Sleuth provides multiple flags like service id using which we can identify which of the services is getting called , traceid ( unique id along the entire request , same for all the services ) , spanid ( one span id for each and every service) and export details.
 ```